top of page

 Symposium Summary:

 VACSIG, a vaccination special interest group of the Australasian Society of Infectious Diseases, comprising of experts in vaccination, including infectious diseases specialists, microbiologists, and paediatricians from Australia and New Zealand.
+This symposium is designed to be an engaging three-part session:

 SYMPOSIUM #2